Afghan Hound VS Irish Wolfhound

 Size and Appearance

 The Afghan Hound is a large-sized dog weighing 50–60 pounds and standing 25–27 inches tall.
-In comparison, the Irish Wolfhound is giant-sized at 105–120 pounds and 30–32 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Irish Wolfhound is giant-sized at 105–120 pounds and 30–32 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament